 Upon the sale of a Strip RCR Note, a Holder will realize gain or loss on the sale in an amount equal to the difference between the amount realized and its adjusted basis in the Strip RCR Notes.
 The Holder's adjusted basis generally is equal to the Holder's cost of the Strip RCR Notes (or portion of the cost of Exchangeable Notes allocable to the RCR Note), increased by income previously included, and reduced (but not below zero) by distributions previously received and by any amortized premium.
-If the Holder holds such Note as a capital asset, any gain or loss realized will be capital gain or loss, except to the extent provided under "- Taxation of Beneficial Owners of Regular Notes-Sales and Other Dispositions of Regular Notes."
+If the Holder holds such Note as a capital asset, any gain or loss realized will be capital gain or loss, except to the extent provided under "- Taxation of Beneficial Owners of Regular Notes."